ebretas/getting-and-cleaning-data/CodeBook.md

 subject

-&nbsp;&nbsp;&nbsp;Person who were volunteers to the experiment and performed one activity on each observation.
+&nbsp;&nbsp;&nbsp;Volunteers to the experiment which perform the activities.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1..30 .Unique identifiers assigned to the volunteers.

 #####Measurement variables: